michaelmayer-hpe/Labs/Docker/README.md

 Browse http://c6.labossi.hpintelco.org/index.html?id=1

 Check the availability of the application by restarting a docker daemon on a host running one of the containers the application is using.
-Check the micro-service behavior by stopping the 'I' micro-service, and then the 'P' micro-service.
+Check the micro-service behavior by stopping the 'i' micro-service, and then the 'p' micro-service.
 Reload the Web page each time to see what happens.

 Try to make more connections.
 What is the problem encountered.
 Which micro-service is causing the issue.